IBM-Bluemix-Docs/va/va_index.md

 </p>

+## Setting organizational exemption policies
+{: #va_managing_policy}

+If you want to manage the security of an {{site.data.keyword.Bluemix_notm}} organization, you can use your policy setting to determine whether a given issue is exempt or not.
+You can also choose to use Container Image Security Enforcement to ensure that deployment is allowed only from images that contain no security issues, after discounting those issues that are exempted by your policy.
+{:shortdesc}

+You can deploy containers from any image regardless of security status, unless Container Image Security Enforcement is deployed in your cluster.
+To find out how to deploy Container Image Security Enforcement see [Installing security enforcement](/docs/services/Registry/registry_security_enforce.html#security_enforce).

+When you use Container Image Security Enforcement, any security issue that is detected by Vulnerability Advisor prevents a container being deployed from the image.
+To allow an image with detected issues to be deployed, exemptions must be added to your policy.

+### Setting organizational exemption policies by using the GUI
+{: #va_managing_policy_gui}

+If you want to set exemptions to the policy by using the GUI, complete the following steps:

+1. Log in to {{site.data.keyword.Bluemix_notm}}.
+You must be logged in to see Vulnerability Advisor in the GUI.
+2. Click **Menu > Containers**.
+3. Under **Vulnerability Advisor**, click **Policy Settings**.
+4. Click **Create Exemption**.
+5. Select the issue type.
+6. Enter the issue ID.
+You can find this information in your [vulnerability report](#va_reviewing).
+The **Vulnerbility ID** column contains the CVE or security notice issues; the **Configuration Issue ID** column contains the configuration issues.
+7. Select the registry namespace, repository, and tag that you want the exemption to apply to.
+8. Click **Save**.

+You can also edit and remove exemptions by hovering over the relevant row and clicking the **open and close list of options** icon.

+### Setting organizational exemption policies by using the CLI
+{: #va_managing_policy_cli}

+If you want to set exemptions to the policy by using the CLI, you can run the following commands:

+-  To create an exemption for a security issue, run the [ibmcloud cr exemption-add](/docs/services/Registry/registry_cli.html#bx_cr_exemption_add) command.
+-  To list your exemptions for security issues, run the [ibmcloud cr exemption-list](/docs/services/Registry/registry_cli.html#bx_cr_exemption_list) command.
+-  To list the types of security issues that you can exempt, run the [ibmcloud cr exemption-types](/docs/services/Registry/registry_cli.html#bx_cr_exemption_types) command.
+-  To delete an exemption for a security issue, run the [ibmcloud cr exemption-rm](/docs/services/Registry/registry_cli.html#bx_cr_exemption_rm) command.

+For more information about the commands, you can use the `--help` flag when you run the command.

 ## Reviewing a vulnerability report
 {: #va_reviewing}

-Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure app settings.
+Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure container or app settings, and whether the image is compliant with organizational policies.
 {:shortdesc}

-If vulnerabilities exist and you do not fix them, those issues can impact the security of containers that are built with that image.
-However, you can continue to use an image that has security and configuration issues in a container.
+If you do not address any discovered issues, those issues can impact the security of containers that are built with that image.
+If you haven't deployed Container Image Security Enforcement, you can continue to use an image that has security and configuration issues in a container.
+If Container Image Security Enforcement is deployed and enforced for the image, all issues discovered must be exempt by your policy for containers to be deployable from this image.

+To configure the scope of enforcement of Vulnerability Advisor issues in Container Image Security Enforcement, see [Customizing policies](/docs/services/Registry/registry_security_enforce.html#customize_policies).
+{:tip}

+If your image does not meet the requirements that are set by your organization's policy, you must configure the image to meet those requirements before you can deploy it.
+For information about how to view and change the organization policy, see [Setting organizational exemption policies](#va_managing_policy).
+{:tip}

+After you deploy your image, if you have deployed Container Scanner, Vulnerability Advisor continues to scan for security and configuration issues in the container.
+You can resolve any problems that are found by following the steps that are described in [Reviewing a container report](#va_reviewing_container).

 ### Reviewing a vulnerability report by using the GUI
 {: #va_reviewing_gui}